SethClydesdale/dataStore-JS/README.md

 ## Introduction
-I myself use Web Storage quite often as I use it for caching data returned from AJAX requests.
+I myself use Web Storage quite often as I need it for caching data returned from AJAX requests.
 What I wrote was usually lengthy because I created two storage items; 1 for holding the data and 1 for holding the creation date.
 I then had to always write a lengthy condition before utilizing this storage data.

 dataStore aims to eliminate this, as it's a simple set of methods to make creating expirable storage items super short and easy.
 It also performs automatic checks for Web Storage support, so there's no worries about incompatibilities here.